Fees and key information

 (core, 15 credits)

-1. To provide an understanding of the concept of audit and assurance incorporating the functions of audit in context to corporate governance which includes the ethics and professional conduct knowledge.
-This further includes internal and external audit review and reporting functions in context of the regulatory frameworks and professional and ethical dimensions of audit practice,
+1. Provide an understanding of the concept of audit and assurance engagements incorporating the functions of audit, within the context to corporate governance, codes of ethics and professional conduct knowledge, including internal and external audit review and reporting functions.

-2. To critically appraise and evaluate the audit process which demonstrate how the auditors understands, regulate, obtain and accept the audit engagements consisting the entity and its environment appropriate techniques and judgments in relation to the performance and reporting of financial statement (including the risk of material misstatement – arising from fraud or other externalities or internalities) while performing audit and assurance services,
+2. Critically appraise and evaluate the audit process which demonstrate how the auditors understand and address the audit engagements, consisting of the entity and its environment, appropriate techniques and judgments in relation to the performance and reporting of financial statement (including the risk of material misstatement – arising from fraud or other externalities or internalities) while performing audit and assurance services.

-3. To develop advanced skills in forming judgements and opinions whilst exercising an appropriate degree of professional judgement and professional scepticism in audit and assurance engagements.
-This includes the description and evaluation of the internal controls, processes, techniques, audit tests.
-Further incorporating IT systems identification and communication process to control risk and the potential consequences to make effective recommendations.
+3. Develop advanced skills in forming judgements and opinions whilst exercising an appropriate degree of professional scepticism in audit and assurance engagements.
+This includes the description and evaluation of the internal controls, processes, techniques, audit tests, further incorporating IT systems in identification and communication process to control risk and the potential consequences of making effective recommendations.
 The description of the scope, role and the function of internal audit is also included.

 Read full details